 If your fridge is stuffed with leftover ham after the holidays, these super-simple scones are all you need to polish it off.
 Studded with pockets of tender ham and gooey cheese, with savory bites of scallion throughout, they're a perfect addition to any brunch menu.
 But don't forget: Only a handful of cheese goes in the dough itself!
 The rest is reserved to sprinkle on top, giving these scones a cheesy, golden crust.

-- 4 ounces coarsely shredded cheese, such as cheddar or Gruyère (about 2/3 cup; 115g), divided (see note)
+4 ounces coarsely shredded cheese, such as cheddar or Gruyère (about 2/3 cup; 115g), divided (see notes)

 Adjust oven rack to lower-middle position and preheat oven to 400°F (200°C).
 Sift flour into a medium bowl, then whisk in baking powder, sugar, and salt.
 Add butter and toss to break up the pieces, then smash each one flat between your fingertips.
 Continue smashing and rubbing until butter disappears into a coarse meal.

 Add diced ham, scallion, and only 1 ounce cheese (shy 1/4 cup; 30g); the rest will be used to top the scones.
 Toss until well combined, then stir in milk and cream to form a stiff dough.
 Turn onto a lightly floured surface and pat into a 7-inch round, no less than 1 inch thick.
 Cut into 6 wedges with a chef’s knife, cover with remaining cheese, and arrange on a parchment-lined half sheet pan.